Projects Para 55

 How can Hawkes Architecture help?

-Securing planning permission for a new property in a countryside setting remains, necessarily, challenging, especially in locations that fall within Green Belt or an Area of Outstanding Natural Beauty, for example.
+Securing planning permission for a new property in a countryside setting remains necessarily challenging, especially in locations that fall within Green Belt or an Area of Outstanding Natural Beauty.

-Working often with Hughes Planning who themselves are a specialist planning consultant in Para 55 houses, we have together established a wealth of experience dealing with paragraph 55 and PPS 7 applications.
-We are uniquely positioned to advise on the suitability of a site to delivering a proposal which can meet the challenges set within Para 55 (4).
+Working with Hughes Planning who themselves are a specialist planning consultants, we have together established a wealth of experience dealing with dificult planning applications.
+We are uniquely positioned to advise clients on the suitability of a site to deliver a proposal which can meet the challenges set.

 Background to NPPF Paragraph 55 (4)